-- By visiting a game's details page, clicking on the icon that looks like three dots above the play button, and selecting Edit from the menu that pops up.
-Please note that this will need to be one of your own games or, if it belongs to someone else, it will need to not be Copy Locked
+- By visiting an experience's details page, clicking on the icon that looks like three dots above the play button and selecting Edit from the menu that pops up.
+Please note that this will need to be one of your own experiences or if it belongs to someone else, it will need to not be Copy Locked.

-- By going to your Develop section, finding the place you wish to edit and clicking the corresponding Edit button
+- By going to your Create section, finding the place you wish to edit and clicking the corresponding Edit button.

 Studio offers a variety of different options in quick clickable buttons located within various tabs.
 These tabs are:

-- Terrain: This has all of the tools allow you to modify the terrain
+- Terrain: This has all of the tools that allow you to modify the terrain.

-- Test: All of the things you need to help you test how your changes will work inside of the game are located here.
-Additionally, the Emulation area of this tab will let you to see how your game might look on one of several mobile devices or TVs.
+- Test: All of the things you need to help you test how your changes will work inside of the experience are located here.
+Additionally, the Emulation area of this tab will let you see how your experience might look on one of several mobile devices or TVs.

 - Plugins: Here you can find any plugins you have downloaded or added to your account.
-For more information on this feature, click here
+For more information on this feature, read the Plugins article.

 The Explorer and Properties Sections